Different Tools, Same Problem

 The United States is unique among developed nations in having no federal role in housing construction or zoning.
 Over 30,000 local jurisdictions independently control permitting, zoning, and development approvals - resulting in wildly inconsistent timelines, costs, and outcomes.[9]

-Japan offers the most compelling model.
-Its national 12-zone system ensures that if a proposed building meets the zone requirements, it must be approved — no discretionary review, no public hearings for compliant projects.
-The result: Tokyo is more affordable relative to income than most major U.S. cities, despite being one of the world's largest metropolitan areas.[8]
+Japan offers the most compelling model - and the most important lesson in this analysis.
+Japan has no foreign buyer restrictions and no corporate ownership limits.
+Yet Tokyo is more affordable relative to income than most major U.S. cities.
+The reason is supply: Japan's national 12-zone system ensures that if a proposed building meets the zone requirements, it must be approved - no discretionary review, no public hearings for compliant projects.[8]

 Average Residential Permitting Timelines by City